KostaKonstantin/api-endpoint-testing/README.md

 # Api Endpoint Testing

 This repository contains a suites of Jest api tests.
+Not every single test is written the same way, I wanted to show different ways to write these tests (for example, some tests may have try and catch block, and some tests won't have it).

 # Installation